Oleganda/Muster-logistic-website/README.md

 For invoices (options 1, 2, and 3), prompt the user to enter the invoice number.
 For Insurance (options 4) and driving License (option 5), request the company name associated with the document.

-Challenge: When I upload the second file, information from the first is changing to the same name.
-Created separated Components with different props.description

 4. Save Function: